Kethanvr/TeamX-DSATM/README.md

 ## 📦 Deployment Notes

-- Designed for Vercel.
-Add `GEMINI_API_KEY` in the Vercel dashboard before deploying.
+- Designed for Vercel or any Node-compatible host.
 - `next.config.js` enables standalone output for simplified hosting.
 - No external database required—state lives in memory for demo purposes.